There is a tide in the affairs of men

 Today, 36 years later, we stand in August 2016.
 Donald Trump is the strong-defense candidate in a once-again-dangerous world.
 Assuming we make it to election day unattacked, watch the exchange value of the Dollar against the Euro, Europe’s currency, and the Pound, Britain’s currency.
 If the Dollar starts to rise against these currencies (these currencies falling is the same thing) history may be about to repeat.

-Tags: $ exchange rate Donald Trump Margaret Thatcher polls Ronald Reagan
+Tags: Donald Trump Ronald Reagan